 Contractor Liability

 Contracts must include a statement whereby the contractor agrees to hold harmless the subgrantee for any injuries or accidents suffered as a result of the contractor’s negligence or poor judgment or the negligence or poor judgment of its employees in the execution of their work and agrees to assume those obligations and liabilities customarily assumed by one holding the position of an independent contractor.

+As per Section 2.7.1.2 of the contract General Terms, the State of Iowa and the Agency (see contract for definition) are to be named as additional insureds or loss payees on the policies for all coverages required by this Contract, with the exception of Workers’ Compensation, or the Contractor shall obtain an endorsement to the same effect.

 Indemnification